giuliaago/SKIOMEMetadataRetrieval/README.md

 The Data Frames contains a comprehensive collection of human skin microbiome datasets enriched with metadata recovered from different sources.
 The Data Frames are easily explorable and can be useful for researchers interested in conducting meta-analyses with human skin microbiome amplicon data.

-The data frames are provided in the compressed folder "data_frames" on this github.
+The data frames are provided in the compressed folder "data_frames" on this Github page.

-The result of the manual search for the datasets and metadata is provided on this github as a dataframe in .csv format called "Human_Skin_Datasets_Manual_Search".
+The result of the manual search for the datasets and metadata is provided on this Github as a dataframe in .csv format called "Human_Skin_Datasets_Manual_Search".

 Full codes used in this study are provided with a description in the Bioinformatic_Pipeline.md file.